JujuAdams/Bento/docs/0.1/Template-Button.md

 Simple unadorned rectangular button.
 Useful as a basis for creating custom button behaviour.

-Don't forget to set the `.targetListen` and `.click variables`!
+Don't forget to set the `.targetListen` and `.callbackClick` variables!
 Buttons will be highlightable but won't do anything if you don't set **both** variables.
 For example:

 ```
 build BentoButton {